 - Students will arrive at study hall and be quiet while roll is being taken. - The study hall teacher is in charge.
-Any reasonable request from the teacher is to be followed. - All students leaving study hall for any reason will sign out. - In the cafeteria, no more than four students are permitted at a table. - In silent study halls, all students will be separated and must be doing assigned work.
+Any reasonable request from the teacher is to be followed. - All students leaving study hall for any reason will sign out with the study hall monitor. - In the cafeteria, no more than four students are permitted at a table. - In silent study halls, all students will be separated and must be doing assigned work.

-WORKING PAPERS (EMPLOYMENT CERTIFICATES)

-All working papers and employment certificate information can be obtained in the high school guidance office.
+WORKING PAPERS (EMPLOYMENT CERTIFICATES) All working papers and employment certificate information can be obtained in the central office.
 Students involved in employment are subject to Child Labor Laws and the compulsory attendance requirements of the Public School Code.